 People quickly sense when a speaker unfairly uses the opportunity to ‘sell’ their product or service.
 Audience members don’t like to be ambushed by someone who they recognize is mainly there to deliver a sales pitch.
 This problem especially tends to happen with consultants.
-The speaker will talk about a successful case study, but they may leave out some of the key aspects of their strategy to preserve a commercial advantage and they may try to hype up their role.
+The speaker will talk about a successful case study, but they may generalize the information so it doesn’t provide enough useful insights, they may leave out key aspects of their strategy to preserve a commercial advantage, and they may try to hype up their role.
 The speaker may feel they are entitled to do this because they are investing valuable hours of preparation and delivery time in their speech, and they may not want competitors to learn too many trade secrets.
+However, you need to offer genuine value when public speaking.

 Provide useful, actionable information in conference presentations